otaviocc/ObsidianMCPServer/README.md

 1. "List all notes in my 'Projects' directory"
 2. "Update project status in frontmatter fields"
 3. "Add new project phases to existing project notes"

+# Smart Analysis with Prompts:
+1. "Use .summarize focus on my research paper for a quick overview"
+2. "Apply .themes analysis to identify main concepts in my reading notes"
+3. "Generate .actionItems analysis for my meeting notes"
+4. "Use .tone analysis on my journal entries to understand emotional patterns"
+5. "Apply .grammar focus to polish my writing drafts"
+6. "Extract .keywords from my brainstorming sessions for better organization"
+7. "Use .insights focus to capture key learnings from conference notes"
+8. "Apply .structure analysis to improve note organization and flow"
 ```

 ## 🏗️ Development